What was meant by “issue children” in the will?

-In a recent case a gift in remainder of real estate under a will had to be distributed.1 The will-maker had died in 1948.
-The two trustees of the estate were the surviving children of the will-maker’s only son, deceased.
+In one case a gift in remainder of real estate under a will had to be distributed, the will maker having died some time ago in 1948.1 The trustees of the estate were the surviving children of the will-maker’s deceased only son.
 Their sister had pre-deceased their father, leaving children of her own.

 “Issue children” – construing the meaning